Command control is an essential element of the Operations Road Show layout.

 have discovered, as have other users of virtually all radio throttle

-systems, that having the receiver mounted above head height improves
+systems, that having the receivers mounted above head height improves

-radio reception by drastically reducing signal loss dues to bodies being
+radio reception by drastically reducing signal loss due to bodies being

 between the receiver and a throttle.
 This was driven home to us during

-a session in Saline where we had far more guests than we had jobs.
+a session in Saline when we had far more guests than we had jobs.
 At

 one point, six people were viewing the layout from the aisle adjacent